 Is Dispersed Camping Legal in National Parks?

 First of all, the National Park Service uses the term, “backcountry camping” instead of dispersed camping for a very specific reason.
-They don’t want you camping anywhere.
+They don’t want you camping anywhere in a national park.
 The reason why is because so many visitors come to a national park to enjoy the beauty of Nature and to get gorgeous photos of the landscape.
 The NPS does not want that landscape filled with multicolored dots of tents and campers.

 If a park allows backcountry camping, it will be far away from the most popular areas of the park, where people can’t see you.
 Many national parks have specific areas set aside for backcountry camping, while others have created marked campsites.
 Otherwise, you can’t just camp anywhere you want in a national park.